 How many of us have posted about going to the gym and making gains, getting ready for bikini season, about eating “healthy” (and I put that in quotes because we all know most people’s ideas of “healthy” are stemmed in weight loss goals, not health goals), about losing baby weight, getting rid of pimples, finding jeans that make our butts look great, or ways to look like Kylie Jenner (with or without surgery).

 How many of us applaud women who make cosmetic changes?
 Applaud them for looking better?
 How many of us compliment people’s body shapes/weight without knowing their story?
-Without knowing whether or not they themselves are living a life of health or happiness, maybe even starving themselves or purging in order to feel some sense of confidence.
+Without knowing whether or not they themselves are living a life of health or happiness, maybe even starving themselves or purging in order to feel some sense of confidence or control.

 It is norms like these that continue the toxic and health-less-ness of body shame.
 We are victims, but we are also perpetrators–and I’ll be the first to admit that.